anima-libera/qwy2/README.md

 The compiled binary will be `bin/Qwy2`, build artifacts will be in the `build` directory.

+If the build fails (on Linux) for some reason, please post an issue, I want it to be as portable as possible (but only on Linux for now).

 ### Build and run

-The `-l` command line argument given to `bs.py` will make it run the compiled binary (with `bin` as the current directory) if the compilation is successful, and arguments that follow `-l` are forwarded to the compiled binary.
+The `-l` command line argument given to `bs.py` will make it run the compiled binary (with `bin` as the current directory) if the compilation is successful, and arguments that follow `-l` are forwarded to the compiled binary (so arguments that are for the build system must be before the `-l`).

 Thus the most useful command during development is the following: